den1s0v/dvcs-lab3/README.md

 ### How to prepare for the Lab 3:

 1. Fork the `https://github.com/den1s0v/dvcs-lab3` repo into your account on Github.
-1. While the lab process you should push your changes into your own remove repo.
+1. While the lab process you should push your changes into your own remote repo.

 ### Members: